mckimmh/mcmc/bvg/README.md

 ## Example: Sampling a Bivariate Gaussian Distribution

-Hamiltonian Monte Carlo is notoriously difficult to tune.
-One must first choose the leapfrog step-size epsilon.
-This can be done empirically by choosing a value of epsilon so that the acceptance rate of proposed points remains high.
-There tends to be a sharp stability limit after which the acceptance rate falls drastically.
+We consider using HMC to sample from a bivariate zero-mean Gaussian distribution.
+Let the variances of both components be 1 and let the covariance between variables be 0.9.
+Though this is a low-dimensional example, the strong correlation between components makes it an interesting test case.
+When Hamiltonian dynamics are simulated exactly, the Hamiltonian (the energy corresponding to the augmented target distribution) is preserved exactly.
+In practice, the dynamics must be simulated approximately using a numerical integrator.
+The most popular integrator is the Leapfrog method, which alternates between updating the velocity and the position variables.
+Tuning HMC is notoriously difficult; it amounts to choosing a suitable leapfrog step-size (epsilon) and number of steps (L).

+First use a large number of leapfrog steps to help determine a suitable step-size.
+Epsilon should be chosen to be as large as possible (to minimize computational cost), whilst ensuring the Hamiltonian trajectories remain stable.
+A low acceptance rate of proposed moves indicates that trajectories are unstable.
+The plot below shows the average acceptance rate for L=100 and epsilon = 0.01, 0.02, ..., 1.00.
+There is a sharp deterioration in stability after rouglhy epsilon = 0.5.
+We choose to use epsilon = 0.30.

 ![Stability Limit of the Leapfrog Step-size](https://github.com/mckimmh/mcmc/blob/main/images/leapfrog_step_size.png)

-Once the a good step-size has been found, choose the number of leapfrog steps (L) so that the autocorrelation of samples is small.
-Too few steps and the sampler produces a chain with random-walk like behaviour and high autocorrelation
+Once the step-size is fixed, choose the number of leapfrog steps so that the correlation between consecutive states in the Markov chain is as small as possible.
+In other words, we want the chain's autocorrelation to be small.
+The plots below show the Auto-correlation function for the d=1 marginal chain and various values of L. Too few steps results in proposed states being close to the current state and hence a high correlation between samples.

 ![Autocorrelation Function when L=1](https://github.com/mckimmh/mcmc/blob/main/images/acf_L1_d1.png)

-Too many leapfrog steps can generate a Markov chain with periodic behaviour, where the chain oscillates from one part of the state space to the other, so that there is a strong negative correlation between consecutive states.
+Too many leapfrog steps can result in periodic behaviour, where the chain oscillates from one part of the state space to another, so there is a strong negative correlation between consecutive states.

 ![Autocorrelation Function when L=16](https://github.com/mckimmh/mcmc/blob/main/images/acf_L16_d1.png)

-Just the right number of leapfrog steps, this case L=7, results in a chain with small autocorrelation.
+Just the right number of leapfrog steps (in this case L=7) results in a chain with small autocorrelation, which is highly desirable in MCMC samplers.

 ![Autocorrelation Function when L=7](https://github.com/mckimmh/mcmc/blob/main/images/acf_L7_d1.png)

-A two-dimensional traceplots of the first 20 samples of the (close to) optimally-tuned chain are shown below.
+The plot below shows a two-dimensional traceplot of the first 20 samples of the (close to) optimally-tuned chain.

 ![Two-dimensional trace plot of an optimally tune Markov chain generated using HMC](https://github.com/mckimmh/mcmc/blob/main/images/trace_plot2d.png)